Silat Melayu: Malaysia

 The first two associations are Seni Gayung Fatani Malaysia and Silat Seni Gayung Malaysia that represent a style called seni gayong (modern spelling seni gayung).
-The word gayung in Malay literally means to assault using blades like parang or sword, or it can also can means 'martial art' and synonymous to Silat itself.
-Gayung also means “single-stick,” a weapon that is associated with magical powers in Malay literature.
+The word gayung in Malay literally means to assault using blades like parang or sword, or it can also mean 'martial art' and synonymous to Silat itself.
+Gayung also means "single-stick," a weapon that is associated with magical powers in Malay literature.
 For the Malay martial artist, gayung is a verb that describes the action of dipping into the well of the unseen, to draw out mystical power for use in this world.
 Seni Gayung is a composite style, incorporating both Malay Silat and elements from Bugis fighting styles.
 It is visually distinctive from other Malay styles of Silat due to its emphasis upon performance acrobatics, including flips, diving rolls, somersaults, and handsprings.
 The student learns to competently handle several weapons, notably the parang, lembing (spear), sarung and the kris.

 The next association is Seni Silat Cekak Malaysia that represents a style called Silat Cekak.
 Silat cekak was originally developed in the Kedah Court, and has been practiced by senior commanders of Kedah army in wars fought against the Siamese.
 The style is said to has been developed specifically to counter the Thai fighting style, Muay Thai or known locally as tomoi.
 It is one of the most popular Silat styles in Malaysia, first registered as an association in Kedah in 1904, and for Malaysia generally in 1965.
 Cekak in Malay means to 'claw' or to seize the opponent.
-It is renowned for its series of buah (combat strategy) which have been influential in the development of more recent silat styles in Malay peninsula, including seni gayung.
+It is renowned for its series of buah (combat strategy) which have been influential in the development of more recent silat styles in Malay Peninsula, including seni gayung.
 Unlike most of styles of Silat, Silat Cekak is known for its non-ceremonious nature with no emphasis in graceful dance-like movements.
 It is a defensive-type of Silat that applies 99% defending techniques and only 1% attacking techniques.
 The style has no kuda-kuda stances commonly found in other Silat styles, and it does not utilize any evading nor side stepping techniques in mortal combat.
 As a result, it is hard to predict movements and counter-attacks of this style.